-Paul and Gail Parker said "no" to The Man.
+Paul and Gail Parker said "no" to the Man.

-They bought their five-acre lot in the Deer Hill area (about a half-mile north of Cedar Mill Elementary School) in 1991 for $359,000.
+They bought their five-acre lot in the Deer Hill area (about half a mile north of Cedar Mill Elementary School) in 1991 for $359,000.
 Then it was a dead-end street with only two other houses visible and no lights at night.

-On Google Maps, the plot shows up as a clear rectangle, with three buildings on it, surrounded on all sides by suburban housing.
+On Google Maps the plot shows up as a clear rectangle, with three buildings on it, surrounded on all sides by suburban housing.

 The Parkers knew if they took the money they would have to move, and that the lot would be subdivided like the others around them.
-It probably would have the maximum number of homes built on it — around 28.
+It would probably have the maximum number of homes built on it — around 28.

 Looking back, they saw it coming.

 "The Monday after we moved in, they started felling trees on the boundary to build Forest Heights.
 It was done by Homer Williams and owned by the king of Nauru, an island of guano in the Pacific Ocean," says Paul, amused.

 Then came the Fleetwood and Mill Crest subdivisions next door.
 For years they watched as the land was developed around them, with houses eight feet apart, separated by six-foot-tall cedar fences.
 As builders took out trees and built homes, their own stand of trees no longer had protection and was flattened like pick-up sticks by the Gorge winds.

 "The overarching picture is we wanted to find a way to develop this land thoughtfully and with consideration for the neighborhood, and that includes the critters and the birds and the deer.
 So, we looked at whether there were developers who would be a good fit for that.
 And in the end, we decided that even though we didn't know how to do it, we were the best fit."